- ASSOCIATE PROFESSOR Pharmacology and Systems Therapeutics

 Graduate School of Biological Sciences Award for Research Achievement

 Mount Sinai School of Medicine

-Systems Biology, Systems Pharmacology, Bioinformatics, Computational Biology, Data-Mining, Software Engineering, Network Analysis
+Systems Biology, Systems Pharmacology, Biomedical Big Data, Bioinformatics, Computational Biology, Data-Mining, Software Engineering, Network Analysis

 PhD Students: Qiaonan Duan, BS; Yan Kou, MSc; Zichen Wang, BS